mattermost/docs/source/install/docker-ebs.rst

 (Recommended) Enable Email
 --------------------------

-The default single-container Docker instance for Mattermost is designed for product evaluation, and sets ``SendEmailNotifications=false`` so the product can function without enabling email.
+The default Docker instance for Mattermost is designed for product evaluation, and sets ``SendEmailNotifications=false`` so the product can function without enabling email.
 To see the product's full functionality, enabling SMTP email is recommended.